-The Land Use Department shall issue all Land Use Permits required in accordance with Town of Bristol Regulations.
-No permit shall be issued for the erection of any structure or for the use of land unless the proposal complies with the provisions of the Ordinance.
-(Amended 2013)
+The Land Use Department shall issue all Certificates of Zoning Ordinance Compliance required in accordance with Town of Bristol Regulations.
+No certificate shall be issued for the erection of any structure or for the use of land unless the proposal complies with the provisions of the Zoning Ordinance.
+(Amended 2013, 2025)